mporcheron/bethyw/README.md

 This coursework can feel like quite a lot at first, but the reality is you have to write very little code, but figuring out the layout of an existing program given to you is half the challenge!
 When you work in industry, you will rarely be starting with a clean sheet.

-There are a number of tasks you should go about completing for this coursdework.
+There are a number of tasks you should go about completing for this coursework.
 As a suggestion, I've ordered them in the way I think you should tackle them (and coincidently, in the order of the unit tests!)

-#### 1. Reading in the areas.csv file
+#### 1. Reading in the _areas.csv_ file
 The first task you should do is read in the _areas.csv_ file.
 In _main.cpp_, the code that calls the right functions has already been written for you, but you will have to edit the `sources.h` and `sources.cpp`.
+These two files are responsible only for opening/retrieving sources.

 * Your program should be called with the `-f <directory>` arguments, and if `<directory>` is valid and `areas.csv` exists in that directory, it should load it.
 * If these arguments are not provided, print out the help information.
-* If an invalid directory is provided, print out "Invalid data directory." only.
-* If _areas.csv_ is not in the directory, print out the following and then abort:
+* If _areas.csv_ is not a valid file, print out the following and then abort:
 ```
 <directory>/areas.csv error:
 InputFile::import: Failed to open file
 ```

+#### 2. Parsing _areas.csv_
+Next you will need to parse _areas.csv_.
+This will require looking at the _data.h_ and _data.cpp_ files, both of which have a lot of comments to read through.
+Do that first.

+As you should see, the parsing is triggered through the `populate()` function, which takes a stream and an enum of the type of data to be parsed.
+For your benefit, this enum has been provided at the top of of _data.h_. `populate()` should hand off the parsing to `populateFromAuthorityCodeCSV()` and `populateFromWelshStatsJSON()`, depending on the enum value.
+You will have to implement all three of these functions eventually, although initially just the first two to parse _areas.csv_.

+To implement `populateFromAuthorityCodeCSV()`, you will have to implement the functions for the `Area` class in _data.cpp_ too.
+Read the TODO comments in each function and implement them appropriately.